-Important Note: The following information is intended as a general overview of the program for those who are applying, or who are considering applying, for the scholarship, and is not intended to be a comprehensive compilation of program requirements.
-For complete information please refer to the program’s rules and regulations.
+Important Note: The following information is intended as a general overview of the program for those applying, or who are considering applying, for the scholarship and is not intended to be a comprehensive compilation of program requirements.
+For complete information, please refer to the program’s rules and regulations.

-Governor’s Distinguished Scholarships - students who meet the following minimum eligibility criteria are eligible to be named Governor’s Distinguished Scholars: either a 32 composite score on a single ACT or 1410 combined math and critical reasoning score on a single SAT AND either a 3.50 academic grade point average or selection as a National Achievement Finalist or National Merit Finalist.
-(Those who are named National Merit Finalists or National Achievement Scholars may qualify without meeting the GPA requirement, but must still meet the ACT/SAT requirement).
+Governor’s Distinguished Scholarships - Students who meet the following minimum eligibility criteria are eligible to be named Governor’s Distinguished Scholars: either a 32 composite score on a single ACT or 1410 combined math and critical reasoning score on a single SAT AND either a 3.50 academic grade point average or selection as a National Achievement Finalist or National Merit Finalist.
+(Those named National Merit Finalists or National Achievement Scholars may qualify without meeting the GPA requirement but must still meet the ACT/SAT requirement).
 If funding allows, up to 375 Governor’s Distinguished Scholars may be named.
-If there is a county in Arkansas that does not have a Distinguished Scholar, the highest ranking applicant from that county will be awarded a Governor's Scholarship at $5000 per year.
+If a county in Arkansas does not have a Distinguished Scholar, the highest-ranking applicant from that county will be awarded a Governor's Scholarship at $5,000 per year.

-Financial need of the student is not a factor in the award of the scholarship, therefore no financial information is required.
+The financial need of the student is not a factor in the award of the scholarship; therefore, no financial information is required.
 (You do not have to complete the Free Application for Federal Student Aid (FAFSA) to be eligible for this scholarship.)